dizhar/resize-base64/README.md

 ## When passing an image base64 as first argument to the function, it returns the base64 of the resized image. maxWidth and maxHeight are optional.

+#### Note: This is a font-end package.
+This package will not work on the server side.
+Consider installing browsify or webpack.

 ####  What is it for?
 `If you have a base64 image and you would like to resize it, this function will return a base64 image resizes to your height and width specifications.`